HelloRobCourse/bug-navigation-python-f23/README.md

-# bug-navigation-python-f23
+# Project 2: Bug Navigation - Python (F23)

-Project 2: Bug Navigation template code.
+Template code for Project 2: Bug Navigation in Python.
+See [project instructions](https://hellorob.org/projects/p2) for more details.